MANTRA FOR THE MASSES with Nod the Geordie Poet

 SEPT 25 1905 copy

-In May 2012 I was in the Local Studies library when the librarian Anne Sharp showed me a South Shields birth certificate with the name Eileen O’Shaughnessy.
-She wasn’t sure but thought Eileen was the wife of author George Orwell. (real name Eric Arthur Blair).
+In May 2012 I was in the Local Studies library when the librarian Anne Sharp showed me a South Shields birth certificate with the name Eileen O’Shaughnessy who was born at 3 Park Terrace, now known as Lawe Road.
+Anne wasn’t sure but thought Eileen was the wife of author George Orwell. (real name Eric Arthur Blair).

 A few weeks passed and I was doing some research in the library when I saw a display at the back of the room that Anne had put together.
 There were three large boards.